merenlab/merenlab.org/data/fmt-gut-colonization/index.md

 The following analyses use data tables derived from the output of {% include PROGRAM name="anvi-summarize" %}.
 You can download the tables directly using the instructions in this section, or you can reproduce them yourself using the `CONTIGS.db` and `PROFILE.db` contained in the donor A and donor B data packs like so:

 {:.warning}
 To fully reproduce what we did, you need to run {% include PROGRAM name="anvi-summarize" %} with the `--init-gene-coverages` flag.
-Andrea crashed her laptop when testing this, so it is recommended that you only do this if you are using a fancy, powerful computer.
-If you don't have access to such resources, you can download the output of anvi-summarize directly.
+Andrea crashed her laptop when testing this, so it is recommended that you only do this if you have a fancy, powerful computer with suffiocient resources. :(

 ```bash
 # make sure you're in the directory containing the data packs